railwayapp/docs/src/docs/guides/projects.md

 ## Transferring Projects

-Depening on your plan, you can transfer Projects to other users or Teams.
+Depending on your plan, you can transfer Projects to other users or Teams.

 #### Hobby User to Hobby User